erenmuammer/ModernAR/README.md

 ### Mediapipe Detection

 Run Mediapipe within Blender to detect pose, hand, face or holistic features.
-BlendArMocap calculates rotation data based on the detection results at runtime to drive rigs.<br>
+ModernAR calculates rotation data based on the detection results at runtime to drive rigs.<br>

 **Caution:** Requires external dependencies which can be installed via the add-on preferences with elevated privileges.

 ### Freemocap import

-[Freemocap](https://freemocap.org) session data can be saved in a `session folder` which then can be imported using BlendArMocap.
+[Freemocap](https://freemocap.org) session data can be saved in a `session folder` which then can be imported using ModernAR.
 To import session data to blender, set the path to the session directory and press the import button.